Quick answer

 When can babies eat Peach?

 Babies can eat Peach from around 6 months when starting solids.
-Babies can eat peach from around 6 months when starting solids.
-Use very ripe peaches that mash easily.
-Remove the pit and, for young babies, peel the skin (it can be slippery and hard to chew).
+Babies can eat peach from around 6 months, once they're starting solids.
+Choose ripe, soft peaches that give to gentle pressure; steam firm peaches until soft for young babies.
+Always remove the hard stone (pit), and peel the skin for younger babies if it's tough or slippery.

 Is Peach a choking hazard for babies?